PDXChinese/pdxchinese.github.io/_pages/pac.md

 You use it or lose it, make sure to take advantage of [Oregon Political Tax Credit](http://oregontaxcredit.com/).

 To donate, please choose the way you prefer by visiting [Donate](http://pdxchinese.org/communityfund/) page.
+You have to be a US citizen or green card holder.

 # PAC Board Members (2017-2019)

 ### Qiang Fu

 ### Jenny Hu, Treasurer

 ### John Lin